EliasPotagas/ShopNest/README.md

 # Background
 Founded in 2017, ShopNest is a leading global e-commerce platform specializing in a wide array of high-quality electronics.
 Initially focused on online sales, the company has swiftly expanded its reach to customers worldwide.
 With a diverse product offering that includes sought-after brands like Apple, Samsung, Lenovo, and Bose, ShopNest has established itself as a trusted name for tech enthusiasts.
-The company utilizes various marketing strategies, including email campaigns, search engine optimization (SEO), and affiliate networks, to grow its customer base.
+The company utilizes various marketing strategies to grow its customer base.
 As ShopNest continues to scale, it remains dedicated to providing the latest innovations and ensuring a superior customer experience.

 <details>
   <summary>Goals</summary>